alexsg/alexsg/_posts/2016-03-15-how-the-world-turned-upside-down.md

 ![too good to be true](http://alexandragreenspan.com/photos/hamilton_tickets.png) *Almost too good to be true.*

 Sirisha gasped on the other end of the phone; She was in Berkeley, and I in Mountain View.
 It was an ordinary Tuesday night.
 She had a club meeting, I stayed at work late to make up for errands I ran in the afternoon.
-I called her to go over my perplexing dream from the night before — I went to New York and saw Hamilton, but there was an extended scene with human-sized 3D printers onstage.
+Earlier in the day, I called her to go over my perplexing dream from the night before — I went to New York and saw Hamilton, but there was an extended scene with human-sized 3D printers onstage.
 It was absurd.
 So of course I had to go into minute detail.
+And call her again later that night to discuss Hamilton more.

-Our conversation devolved into looking up ticket prices and flight sales and scheming how we’d get to New York together to see the musical, how much we were willing to pay for rear mezzanine seats, how we’d find cheap flights.
+Our conversation then devolved into looking up ticket prices and flight sales and scheming how we’d get to New York together to see the musical, how much we were willing to pay for rear mezzanine seats, how we’d find cheap flights.

 It was 8pm.
 I looked up the next day’s performance just for kicks.
 Found the Best Seats Ever.
 Looked up 5am Wednesday flights.
 Realized the performance was a 2pm matinee.
 And then found an 11:12pm flight leaving SFO that very night.
 Spent an hour debating life decisions.
 Even after we decided we shouldn’t do it, and Sirisha went to her club meeting, I kept the site open.
 I would run down the clock on J 103 and J 104, only to refresh again and put the seats on hold once more.